Squeegee: Street cleaning

 Squeegees on broom handles were used for street cleaning in the later nineteenth century.
 This was the case in London by 1873.
 In the early twentieth century some cities in Europe and North America used horse-drawn machinery with rotating rubber squeegee blades on rollers behind a water tank connected to sprinklers.
 In 1911, this was described as "a German invention which has been for some years in successful operation in leading German cities".
 A US version of the rotating squeegee machine, known as the Kindling Squeegee or Kindling Street Washing Machine, was in use by the time of that description.
 It was manufactured in Milwaukee by Louis Kindling who had migrated from Germany to Wisconsin in 1873.

 By 1915, some streets in Paris, Washington DC, and Philadelphia were being cleaned by this kind of machine, while London still depended on men with hand brooms and squeegees.
 In 1919, Kindling got a US patent for a design with "new and useful Improvements in Squeegee-Rollers", following another "improvements" patent for squeegee street cleaning machines filed in 1915 by the inventor and civil engineer Samuel Whinery (1845–1925) (resident of East Orange, New Jersey) and published in 1916.

 In 1914, William H. Connell (Chief, Bureau of Highways and Street Cleaning in Philadelphia) explained that the street cleaning was done in batteries of "two and three squeegee machines preceded by sprinklers" reportedly about 200 yd ahead.
 The American Highway Engineers' Handbook of 1919 reveals that this method was used in order for the water:

 [...] to loosen up the dirt on the pavement without giving it time to evaporate. [...]
 The idea of sprinkling is to soften the surface and enable the squeegee to cleanse the streets of all slime as well as the coarser materials.
 The squeegees are followed by two men, whom immediately sweep up the windrows of dirt into piles, and a sufficient number of carts follow to remove the dirt from the streets.

 The need for supporting labour and foot was seen as a disadvantage.
-Furthermore, the squeegee machines were pulled by horses, which would defecate on the streets which were attempted to be cleansed.
+Furthermore, the squeegee machines were pulled by horses, which would defecate on the streets which were intended to be cleansed.
 Therefore, they were gradually replaced by mechanical street cleaning devices, which were introduced as early as 1911.